alefore/weblog/ten-years-of-edge.md

 Who knows where Edge will be in ten years?
 Will I still be extending it?

-The following are some ideas that I'd like to explore:
+This section lists some ideas I'd like to explore.

-* Improve the extension language.
+### Improve the extension language

+The extension language could use some improvements.

 I'd like to be able to define structures entirely within the extension language.
 This hasn't been too constraining for me
-  (because I can define structures within the host language and easily surface them to extensions), but I think it would enable extensions to grow significantly.
+(because I can define structures within the host language and easily expose them to extensions), but I think it would enable extensions to grow significantly.

-* Improve the API given to extensions for document inspection and manipulation.
+I would also like to support some form of generics.
+Currently, for generic classes like "set" or "vector" I have to define specific subtypes in the host language (e.g., `SetString`, `VectorString`, `VectorInt`, etc.).
+It's easy to define this in the host language, but far from ideal.

+### File inspection/manipulation API

 I'd like to provide friendlier ways to express operations that filter
 (*e.g.,*
 "find all links with the text `xyz` within a bullets list in a section where the header is `Tags` in this Markdown file") or transform sub-tress of a document
 ("apply this <function> to transform the text of those links").

-* Continue improving the integration with my Zettelkasten.
+This API should probably be based on the parsed syntax tree.

+Obviously, I have some APIs to inspect and modify file contents, but they are line/character oriented, which makes them too low-level
+–expressing intent is difficult.

+### Zettelkasten improvements

+The functionality to manipulate my Zettelkasten can be refined further.

-  For example, enable me to add more annotations to my notes and… use those annotations as I'm editing files.
+For example, I'd like to be able to add more formal annotations to my notes and… use those annotations as I'm editing files.
 Essentially, allow me to define stronger semantics in my notes, deriving ontologies.

-* Improve the CSV integration.
+### CSV integration

-  I'd like to make it easy to use Edge to load a *large* (at least in the 1e5-rows range)
+I'd like to make it easy to use Edge to load a *medium* (~1e5-rows range)
 CSV file and interactively manipulate it.

 For example, to quickly express things like the following (probably based on Edge's extension language):

 * "What's the average of the 5th column across rows where the 2nd column is greater than the 1st column?"

 * "Plot a histogram of the values in the 2nd column, weighing each entry by the result of multiplying the 4th and 5th columns."

 * "What's the Pearson correlation coefficient between two columsn?"

+Edge has CSV support, but it's somewhat rudimentary.

+### Audio improvements

+I want to find better ways to use audio as an additional information channel.

+Edge has had audio support based on libao for many years.
+However, it doesn't work very well: interruptions or quitting sometimes leaves the audio device in a strange state.
+As a result, I end up almost always muting it
+(by adding `--mute` to `~/.edge/flags.txt`).

+For example, when you search for a regular expression, Edge plays a different tune based on the number of results (simplifying, something like:
+"error", "zero matches", "one match", "two matches", "many matches").

+This would require making the audio support more robust.
+Once that's in place, I intend to explore more ideas about how to use sound.

 ## Conclusions